PLMUN-CITCS/2025-ADVDBMS-LAB007/README.md

       - Open `select_students_by_enrollment_date.sql` in a text editor.
       - Select `FirstName` and `LastName` for students enrolled on '2023-09-01':
       ```SQL
+      USE `UniversityDB`;

-      -- Step 2: Select `FirstName` and `LastName` for students enrolled on '2023-09-01'
+      -- Step 2: Select FirstName and LastName for students enrolled on '2023-09-01'
       SELECT `FirstName`, `LastName`
       FROM `Students`
       WHERE `EnrollmentDate` = '2023-09-01';